 University life offers up opportunities to try new ventures for the students.
-It is offereing lot of activities for the students other than lecture, labs and libraries like LUAA with its two sports fields, NCC, Sanskritiki, Gymnasium, NSS & Students Union.
+We have a lot of activities for the students other than lecture, labs and libraries like LUAA with its two sports fields, NCC, Sanskritiki, Gymnasium, NSS, Students Union.